vtex/ab-tester/README.md

 ## The `decision-rule.js`

-There are the functions that can answer the question "Does the A/B Test ended?".
-The way it does it is verifying if the test already has a winner or if both `Workspaces` have equal (almost) performance.
+There are functions that can answer the question "Does the A/B Test finished?".
+The way it does it is verifying if the test already has a winner or if both `Workspaces` have (almost) equal performance.
 The most important function here is the `LossFunction`.
 It tell us, in some sense, how much we'll loose if chosen one of the options.
 With this evaluation we can create a Decision Rule that tell us that one `Workspace` won the Test if the evaluated `LossFunction` in respect to it is smaller than `epsilon`.